 Lord Bates visits UK supported projects in Dhaka and Savar to see how UK aid is making a difference to people's lives.

 - The UK invests heavily in Bangladesh’s development, allocating £158m in 2016/17.
-UK support over the last 5 years has, amongst other things, helped to lift 1.5 m Bangladeshi citizens out of extreme poverty; provided access to safe water for 2.5m people; provided over 1.1 million of children under five and pregnant women with nutritional supplement and ensured 530,000 children (57% girls) access primary education.
+UK support over the last 5 years has, amongst other things, helped to lift 1.5 million Bangladeshi citizens out of extreme poverty; provided access to safe water for 2.5 million people; provided over 1.1 million of children under five and pregnant women with nutritional supplement and ensured 530,000 children (57% girls) access primary education.

 British High Commission Dhaka